|

 A good guess at why these employers recommend union membership

-and time off for union duties is negligable - while it makes
+- the staff pay subscriptions and time off for union duties is

-their grant proposals look posh.
-These employers are grant-artists
+negligable - while it makes their grant proposals look posh.

 and anything that makes them look good on paper is what earns